HackMelbourne/Hackiethon2024Frontend/README.md

 ```

 ### Parry
-A parry occurs when a character starts blocking on the same tick they would be hit by an attack.
+A parry occurs when a character starts blocking on the same tick they would be hit by an attack (does not include projectiles).
 A successful parry by the character stuns the enemy for a short period of time.